 Real estate is leveraged by gatekeepers to determine who gets to come and go—and too often their determinations are made along identity lines.
 When shut out of spaces, women, poc, LQBTQIA, and immigrant populations are relegated to “the digital” as avatars of ourselves in online spaces and social apps, while the rich and unencumbered get to take up and command the physical space.
 While this paradigm has birthed the age of remote “influencers,” it’s also dismantled our mechanisms to physically connect—for nuanced conversation and interpersonal empathy.
 It has led to a catastrophic rise in social anxiety, drug addiction, mass incarceration, mass murders, and the accelerated destruction of the inalienable rights of all but a few.

 I built Town Stages as a reimagining of equity and access in New York City spaces - where we can connect, collaborate, communicate, and celebrate.
 I built Town Stages so we can heal.

 ARTISTIC INNOVATION & REPRESENTATION

-“When we model how the world can be on our stages and screens, we inspire and galvanize those watching to build that very world in their day to day lives.
-We are here to push the cultural needle, show what’s possible, and pass the torch.”
+“When we model how the world can be on our stages and screens, we inspire those watching to build that very world in their daily lives.
+Artists are here to push the cultural needle, show what’s possible, and pass the torch.”

-Nine years ago I took off my dancing shoes, and picked up a hammer.
+So nine years ago I took off my dancing shoes, and picked up a hammer.
 I began building and running spaces that could restore respect to artists, and heal the divide between us and the public.
-I began inviting other women to build and run these spaces with me.
-We’ve grown from a one-woman shop to 30 on staff, 59 fellows, and 15 board members.
+I began inviting other women to build and run these spaces with me, because women belong everywhere; especially where you least expect us.